NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

     return (n * N) + (c * C) + (h * H) + w
 ```

-Another important point to note from the code is that, any indexing of a Tensor is not a new Tensor (or new data buffer), but rather just a different view (different strides, offset, len, shape).
+Another important point to note from the code is that, any indexing of a Tensor is not a new Tensor (or a new data buffer), but rather just a view (different strides, offset, len, shape).